kweel/quartz/content/research/AI Alignment and Censorship.md

 > ![[Screenshot 2024-08-25 at 8.59.04 AM.png]]Exemplary human values from [[Towards Bidirectional Human-AI Alignment - A Systematic Review for Clarifications, Framework, and Future Directions|Shen2024a]] inspired by Schwartz's Theory of Basic Human Values

+# Challenges with alignment, uncensored as alternative?

 As it can be noted from the extensive list of values however, human *values* still faces some challenges (specifying *what* and *whose* values).
 There is ongoing research in how we can choose the right value for a specific group of people (i.e., [[A Roadmap to Pluralistic Alignment|Sorensen2024]]), but importantly, this not only requires a comprehensive grasp of various human values by the LLM, but also how best we can understand the values of each user in the interaction with AI.
 Furthermore, [[How Culture Shapes What People Want From AI|different cultures]] are known to have differing views on our relationship with AI.
 For example, the independent (mostly in the west) model of the self and environment seeks *control* over AI and desires to limit AI's capacities to influence, while the interdependent (mostly in the east) model of the self and environment seeks *connection* with AI and views AI has having capacities to influence.
 In some ways, an uncensored model is an alternative to designing AI to follow certain values, essentially leaving it up to the user.

+# Dangers of uncensored models

 However, this comes with inherent dangers to uncensored models.
-Already, there is a proliferation of generative AI misuse. [[Generative AI Misuse - A Taxonomy of Tactics and Insights from Real-World Data|Marchal2024]] explores this topic:
+Already, there is a proliferation of generative AI misuse. [[Generative AI Misuse - A Taxonomy of Tactics and Insights from Real-World Data|Marchal2024]] explores this topic through examples with current systems, which I would assume to be partly "censored" and partly "uncensored" models:

 > ![[Screenshot 2024-08-26 at 5.55.01 PM.png]]Frequency of tactics across categories

 Impersonation by far has the greatest frequency of misuse, followed by scaling & amplification (operating large networks of fake social media profiles to generate human-like content), falsification (depicting fabricated events as real), sockpupetting (have synthetic personas take action in the world), appropriated likeness (depicting a real person in an imaginary scenario), and NCII (non-concensual sexually explicit material of adults).
-Since these are cases of **misuse**, they predicate **bad actors**.
+Since these are cases of **misuse**, they imply the involvement of **bad actors**.
 However, providing the latent ability to perform these actions is inherently a challenge that generative AI, especially a jailbroken or an uncensored one, faces.
 Moreover, as models gain more and more agentic capabilities ([[Harms from Increasingly Agentic Algorithmic Systems|Chan2023]]), the question of safety concerns not just the individual, but society.

+# Landscape of censorship ~= safety

 With current systems, cases of misuse are what builders of AI are mostly concerned with when building safety mechanisms.
 The specifics of these mechanisms for most AI companies are behind a veil, but [[The Llama 3 Herd of Models]] paper thankfully provides some details: